Buying a house: Key Questions and Answers for First-Time Buyers

 As well as other residential properties, if your home is too close to main roads or busy streets, you may find noise an issue.
 Even if you want to live in a bustling area with tons of amenities, you don’t want them keeping you up all night!
 Ask around on your potential new street, and see what the neighbors say.

 Once you’ve gotten inside the house, it’s time to ask the owner or realtor some particular questions about its condition.
 You don’t want to find any nasty surprises after you’ve moved in, as you’ll be liable for the cost of any repairs.
+[It is also wise to ask the seller if the house is under a home warranty, as this is a plus factor that you must consider before sealing the deal.
+As a buyer, you must know the basic coverage and research or get help from 2-10 HBW to better understand how warranty coverage runs.]
 If you know in advance that there are problems, you can negotiate for a lower asking price to cover the cost.

 One of the first questions to ask is what type of foundation the house is built on.
 This is important as slab foundations, which are solid concrete, don’t allow for access to plumbing and electrical systems underneath the home.
 You also need to know the condition of the foundation – has it ever cracked or shown signs of subsidence?
 Have they ever had problems with damp, leaks, or flooding?

 You also need a solid understanding of the age and condition of the home’s roof.
 Rooves can have as much as fifty years in them, or as few as ten, and repairs can be extremely costly.
 If the roof needs to be repaired, you’ll want to negotiate a lower asking price.
 That said, you should never make assumptions.
 The price of repairs may have already been deducted from the asking price.
 If this is the case, make sure to get estimates for repairs before you agree to buy the home.